7

 I’m surprised Genesis fits wider tyres at the back than at the front.
 It’s front rather than rear traction that’s the first to surrender, and having to find two different sizes of Genesis-specific tyre will just make replacing them more of a struggle once the firm’s five-year care package comes to an end.

 Genesis takes a different approach, however, and doesn’t offer that option on any of its European models.
-The G90, its Mercedes S-Class rival, does ride on air but isn’t offered over here.
+The G90, its Mercedes-Benz S-Class rival, does ride on air but isn’t offered over here.
 Instead, the G80 relies on the same concept as all of its siblings, sitting on steel coils and adaptive dampers.
-As usual, the Ride Preview system’s camera in the windscreen primes them for upcoming bumps, but we’ve found in the past it’s no magic bullet.
+As usual, the Ride Preview system’s camera in the windscreen primes them for upcoming bumps, but we’ve found in the past that it’s no magic bullet.

 Curiously, then, the compromise that Genesis’s chassis engineers have chosen leans more towards dynamism than ride refinement.